NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Ubuntu.md

 I'll keep this document up to date as much as I can.
 To tighten up your security on your Ubuntu server please se the NohaTech-Security-Ubuntu.md file.

+***All the path's in this guide are starting at /nohatech/ make sure that you change them to the path that your using.***

 # Installation
 Now we going to start the installation.